muellerberndt/legion/docs/installation.md

 CREATE ACCESS METHOD vector_l2_ops USING ivfflat;

 # Grant privileges
-GRANT ALL PRIVILEGES ON DATABASE r4dar_db TO r4dar;
+GRANT ALL PRIVILEGES ON DATABASE legion_db TO legion;
-GRANT ALL ON ALL TABLES IN SCHEMA public TO r4dar;
+GRANT ALL ON ALL TABLES IN SCHEMA public TO legion;
 \q
 ```